arnoldtwl/arnoldtwl/README.md

 ## 🌟 Fun Facts
 - 🖊️ Emerson is my favorite author.
-- 📖 I enjoy books on personal development and philosophy.
+- 📖 I enjoy books on Fiction and philosophy.
 - 🛠️ Currently learning advanced React patterns and system integration.

 ## 📬 Connect with Me